HuPrCas00/hello-world/README.md

 # hello-world
-This it the tutorial repository
+This is the tutorial repository